 What is banana pepper?
 This is not just a pickled chili pepper.
-Here is more about the best recipes to make, best storing options, the fun facts, and it's heat units.
+Here is more about the best recipes, the best storing options, the fun facts, and its heat units.

-It's termed as banana pepper for its resemblance towards banana’s shape and its bright color.
-Apart from that both of these are not associated with any of its individual's characters such as flavor, texture, or the taste.
+It's called banana pepper for its resemblance to a banana’s shape and bright color.
+Apart from that, both are not associated with their characteristics, such as flavor, texture, or taste.

-Banana peppers are renowned for its pickles.
-Furthermore, a popular topping for the pizza or the burger throughout the world.
+Banana peppers are renowned for their pickles.
+Furthermore, it is a popular topping for pizza or burgers worldwide.

 What is banana pepper?

-Banana peppers are named for their banana’s look alike shape, classified as mild pepper.
-Other side of the globe calls them banana chilies or yellow wax pepper as well.
+Banana peppers are named for their banana’s look-alike shape, classified as mild pepper.
+The other side of the globe also calls them banana chilies or yellow wax pepper.

-A popular ingredient to toss them in a salad, as a top layer in the burger or sandwich, an excellent topping for pizza.
-It’s also tastes delicious when consumed as raw or as pickled.
+It is a popular ingredient to toss in a salad, as a top layer in a burger or sandwich, and an excellent topping for pizza.
+It also tastes delicious when consumed as raw or as pickled.

-The matured banana peppers are conical shaped with a pointed tip.
-And measures about 4-5 inches long and 1 inch wide that thins down at the end.
+The matured banana peppers are conical-shaped with a pointed tip.
+It measures about 4-5 inches long and 1 inch wide and thins down at the end.

-These do taste like a complex combination of tangy, mildly sweet, and with mild heat.
-It matures as a bright greenish yellow color and turns to orange and red as it ripens.
-The sweetness develops and gets intensified when ripen.
+These taste like a complex combination of tangy, mildly sweet, and mild heat.
+It matures as a bright greenish-yellow color and turns orange and red as it ripens.
+The sweetness develops and gets intensified when it ripens.

 The different types of banana peppers